heber4543/heber4543/README.md

 - 🐭 Experimental psychology
 - 🤖 Application of technologies to experimental and clinical psychology
 - 📈 Modeling of cognitive processes
-- 📶 Data analysis for business
+- 📶 Data analysis (e.g. business analytics)